Huy-DNA/MPiSC/README.md

   - The happy path can use lock-free algorithm and fall back to the wait-free algorithm.
 As lock-free algorithms are typically more efficient, this can lead to speedups.
   - Replacing CAS with simpler operations like FAA, load/store in the fast path ([WFQueue](./references/WFQueue/README.md)).
 - Avoid contention: Enqueuers or dequeuers performing on a shared data structures can harm each other's progress.
-  - Local buffers can be used at the enqueuers' side in MPSC so that enqueuers do not contend with each other.
+  - Local buffers can be used at the enqueuers' side in MPSC queue so that enqueuers do not contend with each other.
   - Elimination + Backing off techniques in MPMC.
 - Cache-aware solutions.